matthematician/collegealgebra/README.md

 Find a quirk or error, or have a suggestion?
 Open an Issue in this Github repo.

-VecIt! is a project of @matthematician .
+This bank is a project of @matthematician .
 For more information about @StevenClontz 's CheckIt! platform see http://checkit.clontz.org .

 ## Learning Standards